AI Search

 Temporary Collections

 All search results are shown as a temporary collection in the Filters panel.
-You can:
+This collection acts as a dynamic filter within your project, containing only the images that matched your search query.

 Copy them to other datasets